sg-s/xolotl/docs/how-to/write-mechanisms-that-self-assemble.md

 $$ \tau_g \dot{g_i} = m_i - g_i$$

-This regulation model applies to each channel $$i$$ in the neuron, so we would imagine whatever mechanism we create to be added to each channel.
+This regulation model applies to each channel $i$ in the neuron, so we would imagine whatever mechanism we create to be added to each channel.

 ## Monolithic architecture